Open Door: Cleaning Ebenezer at the Hawley-Hutzler House

 The Illuminating Faith to be Found in a Fireplace

 The Hawley-Hutzler House front stair hall has a massive stone fireplace.
 At first glance it was a bit difficult to decipher the soot-blackened, ornate bas-relief letters over the firebox as the word EBENEZER.
 Encore has worked on a couple of Ebenezer Churches, and Martin and Mary Hawley founded a church, so we suspected a biblical reference.
-Eben-Ezer in Hebrew means “stone of help” and it appears in two narratives in Bible’s Books of Samuel.
+Eben-Ezer in Hebrew means “stone of help” and it appears in two narratives in the Bible’s Books of Samuel.

 The original Eben-Ezer was a location and a stone which was set by the prophet Samuel to memorialize a battle victory of the Israelites over the Philistines, naming it Ebenezer, and saying, “Thus far the Lord has helped us.”
 The stone and its name have come to symbolize success due to faith in God.